 ▲ Some goats.

 A few summers later, the remaining wild ibexes came to see the tame ones—who had started calling themselves “goats”—at the corral one last time.
 The goats had changed so much that their wild cousins could hardly recognize or understand them anymore.
 All the ibexes were able to learn from the goats was that although they lived in constant fear of the farmer, they were safe from wolves and eagles.

 When the ibexes were a good distance from the farm, they made a pact: “We must never speak to man again.
 He is too clever.
 His words trick us.”
 The goats never made an oath; they simply grew too afraid to speak.

-This entry is part of Jack Rusher’s journal, originally published January 16th, 2008, in New York.
+This entry is part of Jack Rusher’s archive, originally published January 16th, 2008, in New York.